shahabafshar/Scheduler/documents/final/FINAL_REPORT.md

 # 3. Solution Methodology / Approach

 Our approach is to build a discrete-event simulator that implements server-based algorithms exactly as described in the seminal literature [1-3], allowing rapid comparison of algorithm behavior under identical workload conditions.
-The simulator provides interactive Gantt chart visualization so users can directly observe capacity management behavior—when capacity is consumed, when it is replenished, and how these dynamics affect aperiodic response times.
+The simulator provides interactive Gantt chart visualization so users can directly observe capacity management behavior--when capacity is consumed, when it is replenished, and how these dynamics affect aperiodic response times.

 ## 3.1.
 Algorithms / Protocols / Architectures